 - Hold the measuring tape correctly behind you.

-- Start at the top of your hip bone, and then bring the tape measure all the way around your body, level with your belly button.
+- Start at the top of your hip bone, and then bring the tape measure all the way round your waist, so that it overlaps with your belly button.

 - The tape should be parallel to the floor and fit cozily around your upper body.

 - Check the corresponding number on the tape measure right after you exhale.

 Wearing waist beads by women in Africa is a practice that will continue for the longest time.
 For one, a good number of women are still interested in the femininity and beauty of waist beads.
 Not surprisingly also, a great number of men are interested in the sexual attractiveness and sensuality of waist beads and encourage their partners to wear them.

 The current trend features chains and belts.
 In Nigeria, some people especially young men do not think wearing waist beads by women is ideal as waist beads are sometimes enchanted for various reasons.

 Appropriate use of waist beads can be beneficial especially in weight management.
 The process of controlling weight does not work alone.
 You have to take good care of yourself and keep being beautiful.
 Personally, I think waist beads are beautiful and a great tool that deepens the feminine impression.